tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Treasure from Dunmari Ruins/Horn of Silent Alarm.md

 >[!info]+ Item Info
 > [(common magical horn)](https://www.dndbeyond.com/magic-items/horn-of-silent-alarm)

+%%note
+This is a page for a generic item, should refactor so that this is for the item in general not the specific ones the party carries, and then move the party details to party treasure
+%%

 The party currently has one of these, apparently a fairly common Dunmari magic item.

 One, carried by [[Delwath]], [[Session 45 (DuFr)|was taken]] from [[Justan]], a perhaps-reformed Dunmari bandit, after he and his companions were cruelly murdered by [[Casian|dastardly]] [[Kadmos|Chardonians]].